aitva/dotfiles/README.md

 config config status.showUntrackedFiles no
 ```

-Then you can use git as:
+Then you can sync and edit the dotfile as follow:

 ```bash
 config status